 During the next twelve minutes, my classmates and I laid on the floor pushing the desks and chairs against the door while the shooter shot at our door and tried to push it open.
 Fortunately, our barricade held and the shooter was unable to enter our classroom.
 Unfortunately, he entered the other four classrooms, killing 30 and injuring 19 students and professors.

 Trauma occurs in a variety of forms and to varying degrees.
 It has a lasting effect on those who experience it.
 For a long time, I underestimated the effect that trauma had on me.
 I stopped being present because for twelve minutes being present really sucked.
 I constantly felt vulnerable because for twelve minutes I was really vulnerable.
-Trauma creates a wall between you and anyone who didn’t experience the event with you.
-I want to tell all survivors of school shootings and other traumatic experiences that these feelings are normal!
-I wish someone had told me that nine years ago.
+Trauma often creates a wall between you and anyone who didn’t experience the event with you.
+I wish I had known these things immediately after the event.

 It took me years to admit that I needed help.
 I went to counseling a week after the event, the summer after the event, and eight years after the event.
 It took me three counselors until I found one that worked for me.
 Recovery is not a linear process.
 There will be setbacks along the way.
 It takes consistent work, but it is so worth it.

 Today, I share my story through writing and presenting to:

 -provide a first hand account to law enforcement and first responders of the Virginia Tech Shooting, focusing on those moments before they arrive.

 -improve school safety by educating students, teachers, and faculty on what to do before help arrives.

 - encourage others who have experienced trauma and may be having similar feelings.